Devby/echo-sonos-apple-music/README.md

 Both HTTPS and basic auth need to be configured on node-sonos-http-api before echo-sonos can use them.
 You can configure one without the other, but they are recommended together.
 In your node-sonos-http-api directory, create a file called settings.json according to the node-sonos-http-api documentation.

+I HIGHLY recommend you password protect and use SSL or you run the very real risk of some random person port scanning your network and having fun playing music in your house.

 An example might look like this:

     {